ietf-wg-acme/acme/draft-ietf-acme-acme.md

 sending a POST request to the new-account URL with a JWS whose payload has an "only-return-existing" field set to "true" ({"only-return-existing": true}).
-If a client sends such a request and an account does not exist, then the server MUST return am error response with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:accountDoesNotExist".
+If a client sends such a request and an account does not exist, then the server MUST return an error response with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:accountDoesNotExist".

 ### Account Update